 A portion of our customer orders are placed through our e-commerce websites and a significant portion of our orders are submitted via networked applications.
 In addition, a significant portion of sales made through our retail channel require the collection of certain customer data, such as credit card information.
 In order for our sales channels to function and develop successfully, we and other parties involved in processing customer transactions must be able to transmit confidential information, including credit card information, securely over public networks.
 Third parties may have the technology or knowledge to breach the security of customer transaction data.
 Although we take the security of our systems and the privacy of our customers' confidential information seriously, we cannot guarantee that our security measures will effectively prevent others from obtaining unauthorized access to our information and our customers' information.
 Any person who circumvents our security measures could destroy or steal valuable information or disrupt our operations.
-Any security breach could cause consumers to lose confidence in the security of our websites and choose not to purchase from us.
 Any security breach could also expose us to risks of data loss, litigation and liability and could seriously disrupt our operations and harm our reputation, any of which could harm our business.